sathya21/vehicle_detection/vehicle_detection.md

 ####1.
 Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-First reduced the area to investigate lower by checking y between 400 to 656.
-Since we don't need to look at the top of the picture
+First reduced the area to investigate lower by checking y between 400 to 656, Since we don't need to check at the top of the picture
 Then tried various scales from 1 to 2.
-Settled on 1.5 based on the performance Used step of 2 which will be aroudn 75% overlap with window size of 64.
+Settled on 1.5 based on the performance Used step of 2 which will be given 75% overlap with window size of 64.
 This was able to give maximum performance